Sokrates1989/backup-restore/docs/DATABASE_BACKUP.md

 ## Database Backup and Restore

-This template includes a complete backup and restore system with API endpoints for SQL databases (PostgreSQL, MySQL, SQLite).
+This service includes a complete backup and restore system with API endpoints for SQL databases (PostgreSQL, MySQL, SQLite) and Neo4j.

 ## Features